marecmat/arf_disp/README.md

 - (not necessary) my messy library of python tools: [phd_lib](https://github.com/marecmat/phd_lib)

 ## Use the code
+The code has been originally designed to interface the 'DispersionPwProblem' from [pyPLANES](https://github.com/OlivierDAZEL/pyPLANES/tree/eTMM), but it can be used if the problem is declared using a similar layout.

 ### Formatting of your problem
 The code interfaces a class that should describe the problem for which you want to solve dispersion relation.
 Snippet for the code structure should be as,